 12. St. Lucia

 There's an inherent nonchalance to this less-traveled Caribbean isle, but there's nothing laid-back about the epic Piton Mountains—twin peaks that tower over the lush, garden-green island.
-Honeymooners receive a decidedly active experience, as days are filled with hikes, sailing excursions, and visits to nearby coffee plantations.
+Honeymooners receive a decidedly active experience, as days are filled with hikes, and sailing excursions.

 13. Turks and Caicos